 Featured in “Rolling Stone” magazine’s list of the 10 best university professors in the country, Aveni was also voted National Professor of the Year by the Council for the Advancement and Support of Education.
 He is considered one of the founders of Mesoamerican archaeoastronomy, in particular for his research into the astronomical history of the Aztec and Maya Indians of ancient Mexico.

 Aveni’s books include “Empires of Time,” on the history of timekeeping; “Conversing With the Planets,” which weaves together cosmology, mythology and the anthropology of ancient cultures; “Behind the Crystal Ball: Magic, Science and the Occult from Antiquity through the New Age”; and most recently, “The End of Time: The Maya Mystery of 2012.”
 He has discussed astronomy on television outlets ranging from the Discovery Channel and PBS to NBC’s “Today Show” and “Unsolved Mysteries.”

 The C.P.
 Snow Lecture Series began in the School of Humanities and Sciences more than 40 years ago as a means of bridging the gap between the sciences and the humanities.
 It was named for the British physicist and novelist Sir Charles Percy Snow, a man who truly embodied the mission of the series for his work as an internationally renowned scientist, author and lecturer.
 Speakers over the years have included “Twilight Zone” creator Rod Serling, Mercury astronaut Scott Carpenter, “Future Shock” author Alvin Toffler and physician Patch Adams.

 For more information on the series, visit www.ithaca.edu/hs/events/series/cpsnow.

-Originally published in Media Relations: 'End of the World' Will be Topic of Presentations at Ithaca College.
+Originally published in IC News: 'End of the World' Will be Topic of Presentations at Ithaca College.